 Texas OneGulf Center of Excellence (Texas OneGulf) was designated in January 2015.
 It was made possible by the federal Resources and Ecosystem Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States (RESTORE) Act, which is funded by the Deepwater Horizon administrative and civil penalties, as well as funds from the Governor of Texas that were provided by British Petroleum to the State of Texas.
-The mission of Texas OneGulf is to gather and improve knowledge about the Gulf of Mexico to inform decision-making around the challenges to environmental and economic sustainability of the Gulf of Mexico and its impact on the health and well-being of Texans and the nation.
+Texas OneGulf seeks to gather and improve knowledge about the Gulf of Mexico to inform decision-making around the challenges to environmental and economic sustainability of the Gulf of Mexico and its impact on the health and well-being of Texans and the nation.